vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     * The _Cloud Shell_ button opens an interactive, authenticated shell right in the portal window that you can use to manage Azure resources.
 The Azure Cloud Shell supports Bash and PowerShell.
     * The _Directory + Subscriptions_ button opens a pane that you can use to manage your Azure subscriptions and account directory (the Azure Active Directory authentication mechanism).
     * The _Notifications_ button that opens a notifications pane.
 The notifications pane is useful when working with a long running process.
-You will be monitoring notifications when you create and configure resources throughout this course.
+You can monitor notifications when you create and configure resources.
     * There are also buttons for *Settings*, *Help*, and *Feedback*.
 The *Help* button contains links to help documents and a list of useful keyboard shortcuts.

     On the far right is a button for your account information, providing you with access to things like your account password and billing information.